 Defining such a register variable does not reserve the register; it remains available for other uses in places where flow control determines the variable's value is not live.
-However, these registers are made unavailable for use in the reload pass.
-I would not be surprised if excessive use of this feature leaves the compiler too few available registers to compile certain functions.
+However, these registers are made unavailable for use in the reload pass; excessive use of this feature leaves the compiler too few available registers to compile certain functions.